 If you are looking at buying dog breeds that are small, then you are generally looking for a companion that is going to be shorter than 15 inches tall and weight less than 23 pounds.
 The dogs that I have included on this site generally fall within this range but some will be a bit heavier and others will be a lot lighter.
 Do not worry though, they are still considered small dogs.
 Medium dogs will be covered in another guide.

 Such small breeds that may fall at the ends of the spectrum are the Staffordshire Bull Terrier and the Chihuahua.
+These are all considered pure breeds but you may be interested in hybrid breeds such as the Pomeranian Husky which you can view here.
 The Staffordshire Bull Terrier comes in at around 25 to 35 pounds and is generally about 15 inches tall.
 This is on the heavier side but is still considered a small dog.
 On the other hand, the Chihuahua is extremely small, standing only 5 to 10 inches tall and weighing at max 8 pounds, generally much less.

 I mention both of these breeds because the choice you need to make is what type of small dog you want to get.
 Do you want an extremely small, normal range, or dog that is on the heavier side?
 I am sure you will be happy with whatever you decide to go with.